saffre-rumma/www/stories/jobs/ma.rst

 works on human level.
 But more and more medium-sized organisations want to use Lino.
-Having bigger customers requires additional work for marketing, promotion and sales.
+Having bigger customers requires additional work for customer care, marketing, promotion and sales.
 Lino needs somebody who does that job.

 **Requirements**

-- You understand what's so cool about Lino, you know its features and limits.
 - You have experience with managing information systems  and database applications.
-- You understand why software must be free.
 - You love explaining to others why they should choose your product.
-- You feel well with writing PR texts.
+- You live in Belgium
+- You speak and write (besides English) either German or French.
+Both together are a bonus.

 **Your duties**

-- review the *saffre-rumma.net* website, write content where necessary
+- You know what's so cool about Lino, you know its features and limits.
+You understand why software must be free.

+- You know our customers and partners in order to become their first and preferred contact for everything that doesn't need direct communication with a developer.

+- You help with writing and maintaining our sales offers, partner agreements, privacy statements, our website and other public texts.

+..
     - help us with deciding what's important
     - describe workflow processes and requirements for our development team
     - write regular newsletters about Lino and free software
     - talk with customers and partners

 .. include:: include/jobs_contact.rst